If you prefer to always view the website in English, please click here.

 If you have a contract with a Deregulated Market retailer, this only applies to the mainland and is clearly broken down on your bill.

-There are two different concepts, but you will only see one of them on your bill:
+Two different concepts are broken down, although you will only see one of them on your bills for 2022 and 2023:

 FAQs

-• The lower cost, destined for the Electricity Grid (REE), will appear in an additional line on your bill under the following heading "REE cost for gas price cap RDL 10/2022*
+- The lower cost, destined for the Electricity Grid (REE), appears in an additional line on your bill under the following heading "REE cost for gas price cap RDL 10/2022*".

-• The concept for a larger amount, which includes the cost of the Electricity Grid (REE) and the OMIE, the electricity market operator, will appear under the name "Cost for gas price cap RDL 10/2022*".
+- The larger concept, which includes the cost of the Electricity Grid (REE) and the OMIE, the electricity market operator, appears under the name "Cost for gas price cap RDL 10/2022*.

 This is not a fixed amount as it changes between bills, varying depending on demand for energy.